sarahghp/darkness/README.md

 darkness-check
 ```

-The `dark-config` file must be in the same directory as the executable.
+The `dark-config` file must be in the same directory hierarchy as the executable.
+(That is, it can be in parent directory, etc.)

 ### More Config, More Flexibility